munehide1933/AgenticAI/docs/PUBLIC_PRIVATE_STRATEGY.md

 - Verify no private package paths are committed
 - Ensure release script replaced `README.md` with EN/JA version
 - Ensure release script replaced core internals with public stubs

+## Licensing Boundary

+The code and documentation included in this public repository are licensed under the Apache License 2.0, unless otherwise noted.

+The Apache-2.0 license applies only to files actually included in this repository.
+It does not grant rights to private repositories, private packages, excluded implementation assets, deployment infrastructure, secrets, credentials, datasets, internal runbooks, production dashboards, trademarks, or commercial service offerings.

+The private commercial layer described in this document is not included in this repository and is not licensed by this repository.

+The `AGENTICAI_PRIVATE_HOOKS_MODULE` interface is an extension boundary.
+It documents how private hooks may be loaded, but it does not grant access to or rights in any private implementation.